antvis/G6/docs/manual/middle/elements/edges/line.en.md

   width: 800,
   height: 600,
   defaultEdge: {
-    // shape: 'line',  // The shape has been assigned in the data, we do not have to define it any more
+    // type: 'line',  // The type has been assigned in the data, we do not have to define it any more
     style: {
       stroke: 'steelblue',
       lineWidth: 5